-Whatever the case, many of us consider grits to be the ultimate comfort food.
-There is no better way to start the day than to have grits for breakfast.
+Whatever the case, many of us consider them to be the ultimate comfort food.
+There is no better way to start the day than to have them for breakfast.

 Some of them include “girls raised in the South,” “gentleman raised in the South,” “gals raised in the South,” and “guys raised in the South.”